CoLearn-Dev/colink-protocol-policy-module-dev/README.md

 The policy module runs as a protocol operator(protocol=policy_module), and the user can use a local task to start it.

 Here are some common scenarios:
-1. A user wants to automatically accept all tasks with greetings protocol.
+1. A user wants to automatically approve all tasks with greetings protocol.
-2. A user wants to automatically accept all tasks if all participants of these tasks are in a trust list.
+2. A user wants to automatically approve all tasks if all participants of these tasks are in a trust list.
 3. In federated learning scenarios, a user may be invited as different roles in different tasks.
-And a user wants to automatically accept all federated learning tasks if their roles in these tasks are aggregator or client.
+And a user wants to automatically approve all federated learning tasks if their roles in these tasks are aggregator or client.
 4. A user wants to reject all tasks without the require_agreement property.
-5. A task wants to accept all its subtasks with greetings protocol.
+5. A task wants to approve all its subtasks with greetings protocol.
 6. ...

 ## Rule